Arcohol/mini-dns-relay/report.md

 As shown in the `hosts.txt`, `www.baidu.com` is blocked with an address of `0.0.0.0`.

-The program responded with a `NXDOMAIN`, indicating that the domain did not exist.
+The program responded with a `NXDOMAIN`, indicating that the domain does not exist.

 ![image-20230702235352064](/home/arcohol/.config/Typora/typora-user-images/image-20230702235352064.png)